 Back in the Beatles' early days, working at Abbey Road was expensive so rather than recording the song again, any small mistakes were frequently ignored.
 This explains why at around 1:20 on this track, if you listen carefully you can hear Paul McCartney dropping his tambourine.

-The Muppets performed this on an early episode of The Muppet Show.
-The Halloween skit featured slightly transparent Muppet ghosts.
+The Muppets performed this on an early episode of The Muppet Show in 1977.
+The Halloween skit (Vincent Price was the guest) featured slightly transparent Muppet ghosts.

 Jennifur Sun from RamonaHave felt like this about myself when something has changed my life in a drastic way.